 The bigger and wealthier your company is, the more options they have should they wish to fight your claim – such as long drawn out investigations.
 However, bigger companies often prefer not to have legal battles with ex-employees and they don’t like bad publicity either.

 Small companies on the other hand sometimes can’t afford to settle a case because they just don’t have the money in the bank.
-So the middle ground here is the sweet spot – the medium sized company.
+So the medium-sized company here is the sweet spot.

 See our article about whistleblowing claims for more in-depth advice on what to do in such difficult circumstances.

 Can I get a settlement agreement for a personal injury claim?

 You may be able to negotiate a settlement agreement amount for personal injury.
 In employment situations, the most common types of personal injury are psychological injuries such as depression and similar.